OpenHands/codescout/README.md

 #### Installing Dependencies:

 Training CodeScout models requires access to GPUs.
 We use 8xH100 GPUs for all our RL runs.
-> **IMPORTANT NOTE**: You must ensure that the uv venv is not saved in the repository root since our training backend (SkyRL) uses Ray which copies all the files in this repository to a  during RL.
+> **IMPORTANT NOTE**: You must ensure that the uv venv is not saved in the repository root since our training backend (SkyRL) uses Ray which copies all the files in this repository to a Ray cluster during RL.

 ```bash
 export VIRTUAL_ENV=<location where uv virtual environment must be installed>